 - A. Chairs' responsibilities are as follows: - a) The program chair shall ensure that probationary faculty members have received all documents relating to Program Personnel Standards (PPS) and Retention, Tenure and Promotion Policy and Procedures. - b) The program chair shall consult with each faculty member for whom a personnel recommendation will be made to assure that the annual updating of the Portfolio has been initiated and that the compilation is proceeding according to the requirements of this document.
-Such consultation should be documented. - c) The program chair shall assess whether the faculty member has included all the required elements in the Portfolio, and, where necessary, to counsel the faculty member concerning the contents of the Portfolio. - d) The program chair shall forward the Portfolio to the program personnel committee (PPC). - e) The program chair shall receive the evaluation report and recommendation of the PPC. - f) The program chair shall provide the faculty member with a copy of the PPC recommendation. - B. At this time, the program chair shall ask the faculty member whether he or she wishes to add a response or rebuttal to the PPC recommendation to the Portfolio.
-If the faculty member does so wish, the Portfolio shall be held by the chair for ten (10) days while the faculty member does so.
+Such consultation should be documented. - c) The program chair shall assess whether the faculty member has included all the required elements in the Portfolio, and, where necessary, to counsel the faculty member concerning the contents of the Portfolio. - d) The program chair shall forward the Portfolio to the program personnel committee (PPC). - e) The program chair shall receive the evaluation report and recommendation of the PPC. - f) The program chair shall provide the faculty member with a copy of the PPC recommendation. - B. At this time, the program chair shall ask the faculty member whether he or she wishes to add a response or rebuttal to the PPC recommendation to the

+Portfolio.
+If the faculty member does so wish, the Portfolio shall be held by the chair for seven (7) days while the faculty member does so.
 A copy of the response or rebuttal shall be forwarded to the chair of the PPC.
 Whether or not the faculty member chooses to add a response or rebuttal to the file, the chair shall require the faculty member to signify the option chosen by signing a signature form.
-Such a signature in no way indicates the faculty member's approval of the or she has received a copy of the PPC recommendation. - C. If so stated in the Program Personnel Standards, the chair shall then evaluate the performance of the faculty member based upon the Portfolio.
+Such a signature in no way indicates the faculty member's approval of the evaluations or recommendations, but only that these have been read and he or she has received a copy of the PPC recommendation.

+- C. If so stated in the Program Personnel Standards, the chair shall then evaluate the performance of the faculty member based upon the Portfolio.
 The chair shall add to the portfolio a signed evaluation and, when the current program chair is newly appointed, by the previous chair-in which case new chair shall make the final recommendation.
-The chair shall provide a copy of the recommendation to the faculty member and inform the faculty member of his or her option to respond to or rebut the recommendation of the chair within ten (10) days.

-D. To transmit the Portfolio and the recommendations to the Dean (or appropriate administrator for librarians and counselors).
+The chair shall provide a copy of the recommendation to the faculty member and inform the faculty member of his or her option to respond to or rebut the recommendation of the chair within seven (7) days.
+The chair shall require the faculty member to signify the option chosen by signing a signature form.
+Such a signature in no way indicates the faculty member's approval of the evaluations or recommendations, but only that these have been read and he or she has received a copy of the Chair's recommendation. - D. To transmit the Portfolio and the recommendations to the Dean (or appropriate administrator for librarians and counselors).